 FAMILY FOOD DISTRIBUTION PROGRAMS

-The core program of food banking is working with non-profit partner agencies and churches that provide food assistance and extend our reach throughout our 14 county area of service; these agencies include soup kitchens, food pantries, senior and youth centers, churches and other non-profit agencies.
+The core program of food banking is working with non-profit partner agencies and churches that provide food assistance and extend our reach throughout our 18 county area of service; these agencies include soup kitchens, food pantries, senior and youth centers, churches and other non-profit agencies.
 Examples are: Boys and Girls Club, Easter Seals, Open Door Community House, Girl Scouts, Boy Scouts, YMCA and many others.
-Currently we serve more than 275 partner agencies that receive food from the food bank then distribute it to people in need within their communities.
+Currently we serve more than 275 partner agencies that receive food from the food bank and then distribute it to people in need within their communities.
 The most important part of the partnership is food accessibility to the many food insecure* families throughout our service area.
 Our partner agencies are a vital outreach to our Mission.

 Food insecurity is defined as not having reliable access to a sufficient quantity of affordable, nutritious food.
 Our major programs include: Partner Agency Food Distribution, Mobile Pantry, Senior Meals, and Kids Café.

-Mobile Pantry program allows us to provide direct distribution to more than 8,500 food insecure families in locations where there is limited access to emergency pantries.
+Mobile Pantry program allows us to provide direct distribution to more than 8,000 food insecure families in locations where there is limited access to emergency pantries.
 Volunteers prepare and pack boxes of food according to our guidelines.
-The foods included in the boxes are meant to be a supplement for the recipient and usually include items that can be used to make several meals.
+The foods included in these boxes are meant to be a supplement for the recipient and usually include items that can be used to make several meals.
 Volunteers hand-pack these food boxes that include canned and dry goods for distribution.
-In addition to these, frozen foods, meats and fresh produce may also be distributed.
+In addition to these, frozen foods, meats and fresh produce, dairy and bread may also be distributed.
 These food boxes are then delivered to rural residents on a designated schedule.
 Food is distributed by mobile pantry to approximately 41 sites each month.

 Senior Meals program serves the elderly population through the Meals on Wheels program sponsored by many churches and non-profit organizations.
 Approximately 100 hot, nutritious meals are prepared in our kitchen daily and delivered to these organizations to distribute to people who have registered for this program.